Client Journals in SupportAbility refer to any notes or evidence that is recorded about a Client.

 - Within the 'Goal Strategies' section of a Goal:

 N.B.
 Multiple Journals may be added for each Client within an Activity.
-Once a Journal has been created from the Activity, a number icon will be visible to indicate the number of Journals which have been created within this Activity for that Client:
+Once a Journal has been created from the Activity, a number icon will be visible to indicate the number of Journals that have been created within this Activity for that Client:

 When this icon is selected, a list of these Journals is displayed, along with the date and title of each and a link to access each Client Journal as required.
 Hovering over the title will display the full text (as above).